ks0dcongra/MeetingVedio/README.md

 # Introduction

-This system can help you to create fake meeting videos that are difficult to identify
+This system can help you create fake meeting videos that are difficult to identify

 ## Table of contents
 - [Principle](#principle)